openframeworks/ofBook/chapters/animation/chapter.md

 In these examples, I'll be using objects pretty heavily.
 It's helpful to feel comfortable with object-oriented programming (OOP) to understand the code.
 One object that is used heavily is [`ofPoint`](http://openframeworks.cc/documentation/types/ofPoint.html "ofPoint Documentation Page"), which contains an x,y and z variable.
 In the past this was called "ofVec3f" (vector of three floating point numbers), but we just use the more convenient ofPoint.
 In some animation code, you'll see vectors used, and you should know that ofPoint is essentially a vector.

 You will also see objects that have basic functionality and internal variables.
 I will typically have a setup, update and draw inside them.
 A lot of times, these objects are either made because they are useful recipes to have many things on the screen or they help by putting all the variables and logic of movement in one place.
-I like to have as little code as possible at the testApp / ofApp level.
+I like to have as little code as possible at the ofApp / ofApp level.
 If you are familiar with ActionScript / Flash, this would be similar to having as a little as possible in your main timeline.

 ## Linear movement